LogtalkDotOrg/logtalk3/tests/prolog/NOTES.md

 Some unit tests are currently skipped.
-These tests are mainly split between two groups: tests whose result is specified as undefined in the standards (usually due to the potential of creating cyclic terms if unification without occurs check is performed) and tests that would require a portable way of specifying a source file text encoding plus a common extended text encoding such as UTF-8.
+These tests are mainly split between two groups: tests whose result is specified as undefined in the standards (usually due to the potential of creating cyclic terms if unification without occurs check is performed when using Prolog compilers that don't support cyclic terms) and tests that would require a portable way of specifying a source file text encoding plus a common extended text encoding such as UTF-8.

 Failure of unit tests doesn't necessarily mean that a backend Prolog compiler is faulty.
 Standards are not perfect and there isn't always a community